 When is the test occurring?

-What do I do when I get the test alert?
+What should I do when I get the test alert?

 However, we would like to hear from you about your experience.
 When you receive the WEA test message, it will include a link to a survey to share your experiences on the test message.
-(Click on the globe at the top for Spanish, Arabic, Chinese, Laotian, Japanese, Romanian, Russian, Somali, Ukrainian, and Vietnamese.)
+(Click on the globe icon at the top of the survey for Spanish, Arabic, Chinese, Laotian, Japanese, Romanian, Russian, Somali, Ukrainian, and Vietnamese.)
 The survey closes on Friday, August 15, 2025.

 Certain phones with only 3G or limited network access will receive a shorter message that reads, “TEST - Multnomah County is testing its Wireless Emergency Alerts.
 NO ACTION is required.”

-I received the alert later than others or not at all.
-Why?
+Why did I receive the alert later than others or not at all?

 There are many reasons a person may not receive the WEA test: